 Grinding coffee beans by hand may sound like hard work.
-But for anyone who enjoys the ritual of preparing coffee, or appreciates the entire bean to cup journey, a coffee grinder is a rewarding and educational investment.
+But for anyone who enjoys the ritual of preparing coffee, or appreciates the entire bean to cup journey, a hand operated coffee grinder is a rewarding investment.

 Quite frankly, once you know how much better your daily cup of coffee tastes when brewed with freshly ground coffee beans, there is no turning back.